UniversalDependencies/docs/_hy/dep/obj.md

 ~~~
 ##
-In general, if there is just one object, it should be labeled `obj`,
+IIf there is just one object, it should likely be [obj]() unless it is morphosyntactically more similar to clear cases of [iobj]().
+This is an amended policy as described [on the changes page](https://universaldependencies.org/changes.html#sole-iobj).
-regardless of the morphological case or semantic role that it bears.
-If there are two or more
-objects, one of them should be `obj` and the others should be
+If there are two or more objects, one of them should be `obj` and the others should be [iobj]().
-[iobj]().
 In such cases it is necessary to decide what is the most
 directly affected object _(patient)._ The one exception is when there is a [clausal complement](ccomp).
 Then the clausal complement is regarded as a “clausal direct object” and an object nominal will be an `iobj`.

 There is more discussion of constructions with multiple objects on the page for [iobj]().